The Organic Grains of Weatherbury Farm

 Find out more about how the grain for your bread flour was grown with Weatherbury’s Maxine Grain Tracker.

-Developed by several USDA breeders in conjunction with North Carolina State.
+Developed by several USDA breeders in conjunction with North Carolina State in 2009.
 Appalachian wheat flourishes in our region.
 The eastern United States is not hospitable to growing hard wheats because the area’s humidity increases the incidence of disease in the fields.

 Appalachian wheat produces a flour that is whiter in color and milder in flavor than Weatherbury’s Maxine Bread Flour.